-Phlox can grow low to the ground and can even creep, making it a great candidate for ground cover or foundation plantings, but the type that adorns most North American gardens in the summer is a clumping plant that reaches heights of 3 to 5 feet and is laden with panicles of five-petaled, star-shaped flowers from midsummer to the beginning of fall.
+Some phlox species grow low to the ground and can even creep, making it a great candidate for ground cover or foundation plantings, but the type that adorns most North American gardens in the summer is Phlox paniculata (USDA hardiness zones 4-8), a clumping plant that reaches heights of 3 to 5 feet and is laden with panicles of five-petaled, star-shaped flowers from midsummer to the beginning of fall.
 The word "phlox" comes from the Greek word for "flame," and phlox's flaming flowers can be pink, rose, lavender, purple, orange, white or combinations of these colors, and all those colors come with a sweet fragrance that wafts lusciously on the summer breeze.

 The foliage is generally green, but some of the multitude of leaves that group themselves in pairs underneath each flower cluster may be outlined with a yellowish border.
-A dense perennial that can be used as a privacy screen, garden phlox has no trouble weathering hot summer days in its growing zones, and it goes dormant in the winter.
-Creeping phlox, on the other hand, is an evergreen that provides a deep-green carpet just waiting to be dusted with snow.
+A dense perennial that can be used as a seasonal privacy screen in summer, garden phlox has no trouble weathering hot summer days in its growing zones, and it goes dormant in the winter.
+Creeping phlox (Phlox subulata, zones 3-9), on the other hand, is an evergreen that provides a deep-green carpet just waiting to be dusted with snow.

 Best Uses for Phlox

-With over 100 cultivars in existence, phlox is one of the most useful garden plants you can find.
-Creeping varieties make outstanding ground cover, and low-growing varieties can be used as border and foundation plantings.
+With numerous species and 100 cultivars, phlox is one of the most useful garden plants you can find.
+Creeping types make outstanding ground cover, and low-growing varieties can be used as border and foundation plantings.
 Phlox can tolerate shade and doesn't mind being overshadowed by trees or taller plants.
 Garden phlox adds color to cottage and meadow gardens and is a reliable late-summer source of cut flowers.
 With its pink, purple, blue or white flowers, adding creeping phlox to your woodland garden is a no-brainer.